portao-3/bank3-docs/source/index.html.md

 This will retrieve a virtual card parameters.

-Please notice that this service will not return the virtual card information (such as number, validation and cvv).
+Please notice that this service will not return the virtual card information (such as number, expiration and cvv).
 This information is only shown once, when you create a new card.

 ### Parameters